CarterKoopa/data-science-sp25/challenges/c05-antibiotics-assignment.md

     value ranges, was slightly difficult to read.
 The common x-axis between graphs was also particularly helpful for identifying patterns.
+  - Visual 5 was helpful by showcasing aggregate trends across the gram data.

 #### Guiding Question 2